BiodiversityDataScienceCorp/2024_Group3/README.md

 Fiona Paragraph:
 My favorite species on the list is the Little Brown Bat.
 I love bats in general, and specifically for this project I want to look at an animal not a plant.
 I also know that bat populations overall have been declining due to climate change and the emergence of diseases and fungal infections, like white-nose syndrome.

+Zayd Paragrapgh: One of my favorite animals is the spotted hyena.
+Their unique social structure and intricate form (but weird) of communication is fascinating.
+I find it interesting that they have massive groups called clans which are matriarchal groups.These clans can have up to 100 members!
+They are much more intelligent than people believe and I hope to meet one in the future!